-- Newborn screening helps find babies with certain serious health conditions so they can begin treatment right away. - The three tests included in newborn screening can identify certain heart problems, hearing loss, and rare but treatable genetic conditions. - O Babies with these conditions appear healthy at birth and may not show symptoms for a few weeks or months. - The tests and machines used in screening are safe and do not harm the baby. - Newborn screening is performed in the first few days after birth.
-If a positive result is detected, specific follow-up testing will determine for certain if the baby has a problem. - Newborn screening is important for all babies born at home, in hospitals, or birthing centers.
+- Newborn screening helps find babies with certain serious health conditions so they can begin treatment right away. - The three tests included in newborn screening can identify certain heart problems, hearing loss, and rare but treatable genetic conditions. - Babies with these conditions appear healthy at birth and may not show symptoms for a few weeks or months. - The tests and machines used in screening are safe and do not harm the baby. - Newborn screening is performed in the first few days after birth.
+If a positive result is detected, specific follow-up testing will determine for certain if the baby has a problem. - Newborn screening is important for all babies born at home, in hospitals, or in birthing centers, even if the parents have had carrier testing (like the Plain Insight PanelTM).